Holiday Inn Resort at Jekyll Island was the Vacation We Needed this Summer

 Our food was delicious on both the breakfast and the dinner menu.
 We tried a variety of foods from traditional chicken fingers and chips to salads.

-The restaurant is on the property and is in easy walking distance from all of the rooms.
+The restaurant is on the property and is within easy walking distance from all of the rooms.

 Our Adventures on Jekyll Island